 - Get a property damage valuation done – Obtain your insurance company’s damage valuation.
 If you are not satisfied, there are other options you can pursue including mediation or consulting an attorney.

 - Be careful when discussing the incident – Do not discuss the accident with anyone other than your lawyer, insurance company and the police.
 Always make sure you have either your attorney or insurance representative when talking about the incident.

 - Watch out for early settlement offers – Be careful in case an insurance company reaches out to you with an early settlement offer.
 Don’t settle a claim until you’re convinced that you are being fully compensated for all your injuries.
 Always consult an attorney before signing any settlement documents!

 - Consider hiring an attorney – In case anyone was injured in the accident, it would be best to consult an experienced attorney since a competent attorney can help you maximize your recovery if you’re injured or better defend you in case you’re at fault.
 Many accident attorneys work on a contingency fee basis, which means they only receive a fee if you are awarded any damages or a settlement.

 When seeking reimbursement, it is common for people to face issues with insurance companies.
-Insurance companies typically avoid paying more than they need to rigorously check to ensure that all your expenses are valid ones.
 If you’re facing trouble getting your medical bills paid, seek the counsel of a Personal Injury attorney.
 Attorneys have experience working with insurers and can get you the highest possible settlement.